BetaStreetOmnis/milvus_lite_server/readme.md

-## Introduction
+Introduction
-This is a project that uses Milvus Lite for vector search and reranking.
-The project implements functionalities to convert text into vectors, insert vector data, retrieve data from Milvus Lite, and rerank the results using a reranker.
-The project is implemented in Python and supports operations via RESTful API.
+This project leverages Milvus Lite for vector search and reranking.
+It implements functionalities to convert text into vectors, insert vector data, retrieve data from Milvus Lite, and rerank the results using a custom reranker.
+The project is implemented in Python and provides operations via a RESTful API.

-## Features
+Features
 Vector Conversion: Convert input text into vector representations.
-Data Insertion: Insert vectorized text data into Milvus Lite database.
+Data Insertion: Insert vectorized text data into the Milvus Lite database.
-Data Retrieval: Retrieve vector data from Milvus Lite database based on criteria, with support for reranking the results.
+Data Retrieval: Retrieve vector data from the Milvus Lite database based on search criteria, with support for reranking the results.
 Requirements
 Python 3.7+
 torch